strawlion/javascript/es5/README.md

     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+The action is `TODO -- need to implement or fix something`.

-  - Use `// FIXME:` to annotate problems.
+  - Use `// TODO:` to annotate problems.

     ```javascript
     function Calculator() {

-      // FIXME: shouldn't use a global here total = 0;
+      // TODO: shouldn't use a global here total = 0;

       return this;
     }
     ```

-  - Use `// TODO:` to annotate solutions to problems.
+  - Or to annotate solutions to problems.

     ```javascript
     function Calculator() {